Complete intersections in simplicial toric varieties: Introduction

-Finally, in Section \ref{sec5}, we describe the implementation details of the algorithms for determining whether a simplicial projective toric ideal and a simplicial toric ideal is a complete intersection.
+Finally, in Section \ref{sec6}, we describe the implementation details of the algorithms for determining whether a homogeneous simplicial toric ideal and a simplicial toric ideal is a complete intersection.
 We have implemented these algorithms in C++ and in {\sc Singular}.
-The implementation in {\sc Singular} gave rise to the distributed library {\tt cisimplicial.lib} \cite{BGlib2}.
+Our implementation in {\sc Singular} gave rise to the distributed library {\tt cisimplicial.lib} \citep{BGlib2}.
 Computational experiments show that our implementation is able to solve large-size instances.